InspiryThemes/realhomes-docs/docs/real-estate-crm.md

 **Real Estate CRM (Customer Relationship Management) plugin** provides the ability to manage the enquiries of your customers.
 It has separate Enquiries and Contacts sections.

+Some key features of **Real Estate CRM plugin** are.

+- Manage enquiries of your customers in one place.
+- Catch all the enquiries from all the forms throughout the theme.
+- Add contacts to the system.
+- Multiple Negotiator Sources are availbale.

 ### **Installation**

 If you have not installed **Real Estate CRM Plugin** with the required plugins while installing the Real Homes theme then you can simply install it via **Dashboard → Appearance → Install Plugins** and activate.